 💡WEBSITE INSIGHT: Monitor your website traffic by sending the other businesses a unique tracking link, or a UTM!
 This way, you can see what business is bringing you the most traffic and level up your partnership with them down the road.

 5. Co-host an event

 The personal touch matters.
 Introduce your customers to your partners in exchange for the opportunity to meet theirs.
-Whether it’s an intimate dinner or a full-on party, get together in advance to compare guest lists to ensure you’re both inviting relevant prospects for the other business.
+Whether it’s an intimate dinner, a full-on party, or an online webinar, get together in advance to compare guest lists to ensure you’re both inviting relevant prospects for the other business.